-We know allied health professionals find it difficult to access up-to-date information that gives assurance that transport recommendations meet standards, best practice and legal requirements.
+We know allied health professionals find it difficult to access up-to-date information that gives assurance that transport recommendations meet standards, best practice, and legal requirements.

-MACA's website, funded by the NDIS, provides guidance for allied health professionals in assessing and prescribing suitable vehicle restraint options for children with disabilities and medical conditions, in-line with best practice and legal requirements in each state and territory.
+MACA's website, funded by the Australian Government Department of Social Services, provides guidance for allied health professionals in assessing and prescribing suitable vehicle restraint options for children with disabilities and medical conditions, in-line with best practice and legal requirements in each state and territory.